 Adoption is a highly specialized area of the law.
 It is crucial that you seek representation from an attorney who has the skills, knowledge, experience, and ability to handle your case.
 The adoption lawyer must coordinate the efforts of all persons involved to ensure their work is completed in a timely manner.
 Our Northern Kentucky adoption attorneys will work diligently to help your family reach its goal as soon as possible.

-If you are a birth parent looking to give your child up for adoption or are looking to adopt a child, please contact Hoffman Walker & Smith today to schedule a consultation.
+If you are a birth parent looking to give your child up for adoption or are looking to adopt a child, please contact Hoffman Walker & Knauf today to schedule a consultation.